 The following is an excerpt from Blitzed: Drugs in the Third Reich by Norman Ohler.
 Ohler spent five years researching the book, examining medical records, diary entries, letters from Nazi officials, and military briefs housed in the national archives in Berlin and Washington, DC.
 Despite this significant legwork, the book's veracity has been called into question by some critics, and, in the preface to the bestselling German edition of the book Ohler himself admits to employing a "distorted perspective."
 Still, renowned Hitler biographer Ian Kershaw called the book "a serious piece of scholarship," and a starred review in Kirkus concludes it "adds significantly to our understanding of the Third Reich."
-This story will appear in the March Issue of VICE magazine.
+This story appeared in the March Issue of VICE magazine.
 Click HERE to subscribe.

 Operation Valkyrie and Its Pharmacological Consequences